shelly0-0c/blockchain-developer-bootcamp-final-project/README.md

 4. Reard Escrow contract only allowing calls from Survey Processor contract
 5. Survey taker cannot respond to the same survey
 6. Survey taker redeem accumulated rewards
+7. Transform Survey Closing Date to Human Readable format.
+Currently, it is in UNIX timestamp.